The story behind King Charles’s ‘sausage fingers’

 The now-Prince of Wales expressed his desire for Charles’s “sausage fingers” to stop writing so many letters, so that he could spend time with his grandchildren.

-Follow the latest updates as King Charles III is officially declared monarch
+Follow the latest updates after King Charles III was officially declared monarch

 Join our commenting forum